OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 OneFlow (Optional)
 ------------------

-The OneFlow server orchestrates the services, multi-VM deployments.
+The OneFlow server orchestrates the services and multi-VM deployments.
 While for most cases the default configuration fits well, you might need to reconfigure the service to be able to control the OneFlow **remotely** over API.
 Edit the ``/etc/one/oneflow-server.conf`` and update ``:host:`` parameter with service listening address accordingly.
 For example, use ``0.0.0.0`` to work on all configured network interfaces on the Front-end:

 .. code::

     :host: 0.0.0.0

-If you are reconfiguring any time later already running services, don't forget to restart them to apply the changes.
+If you are reconfiguring already running services at a later point, don't forget to restart them to apply the changes.

 .. note::